ericleigh007/election2020-timeseries-data/README.md

 ## Data

+**UPDATE:** The original precinct-level datasets were full of numerous missing data entries, due to a deficient scraper script.
+These datasets have been replaced by more complete ones.
+If you are using a prior version, the important point is that the prior datasets were *not* inaccurate, just incomplete.

 The data is described in depth by the README files in each of the individual folders linked to below.
 Collectively, these datasets include various election race vote count details that I have not found elsewhere.
 The excellent [nyt-2020-election-scraper](https://github.com/alex/nyt-2020-election-scraper) project, for example, periodically scrapes the NY Times "votes remaining" page, but leaves untouched (to the best of my knowledge) the county-level data available in that page.
 Additionally, there are several other NY Times `.json` files for national and state elections worth exploring, as well as numerous copies of all these files archived by the [Internet Archive](https://web.archive.org/).

 Here are links to the various data folders: